grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 {{</* figure max-width="50%" src="/static/img/docs/grafana-cloud/k8sPods.png" caption="Pod view in Grafana Kubernetes Monitoring" */>}}
 ```

+## Grot guides

+Grot guides are interactive guides embedded in a documentation page that people can follow to get help and guidance on topics and direction to documentation resources.

+To learn more about Grot guides, refer to the [Grot guides](/docs/writers-toolkit/write/grot-guides/) documentation in the Writers' Toolkit.

 ## Hero (simple)

 A hero section is a large section that contains a title, description, and image, usually placed at the top of a page.